-Hired back in 2006, Payton was one of the two faces to change the entire franchise from being a laughingstock into one of the most stable organizations in the NFC alongside future Hall of Famer Drew Brees.
+Hired back in 2006, Payton was one of the two faces to change the entire franchise, turning a once laughable franchise into one of the most stable organizations in the NFC, alongside future Hall of Famer Drew Brees.

-TIn his first season without Brees, the Saints finished with a 9-8 record and missed the postseason for the first time since the 2016 season.
-Jameis Winston was supposed to be his replacement but tore his ACL in Week 5.
+In his first season without Brees, the Saints finished with a 9-8 record and missed the postseason for the first time since the 2016 season.
+Jameis Winston was supposed to be Brees' heir apparent but tore his ACL in Week 5.

 Payton finishes his time with the Saints with a 152-89 record and a Super Bowl win in 2009.